HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

 1. Log in to your HCL Digital Experience 9.5 platform and select **Web Content**, then select **Content Reporting** from the Practitioner Studio navigator.

-2. Close the sidebar.
+2. Collapse the sideNav.
 On the **Search Criteria** section, select the appropriate criteria to generate a report of matching contents.
     ![](../../../../assets/HCL_Content_Reporting_Criteria_Dropdown.png)

     !!!note